 Federal distribution rules require that money received through federal tax intercept be applied first to arrears owed the state.
-If any child support arrearages are owed to the state for assistance payments made to the family, that money has to be repaid first before money that is owed to the family is repaid.
+If any child support arrearages are owed to the state for assistance payments made to the family, that money must be repaid first before money that is owed to the family is repaid.

 Under what circumstances would tax refund money not be intercepted for child support arrearages that are owed?

-Taxes would not be collected from a parent who owes child support but has not filed for taxes with the IRS.
+Taxes would not be collected from a parent who owes child support that has not filed for taxes with the IRS.
 If the parent is not due a refund, there would not be a collection from the IRS.

 Under what circumstances would a tax refund not apply to the arrears balance right away?

 If a noncustodial parent's (NCP) joint tax return is intercepted by the IRS, the federal government allows DCSS to hold the return for up to 180 days before disbursing the money to the custodial parent (CP).
-At any time, the noncustodial parent's spouse may make a claim with the IRS for the return of their portion of the intercepted return.
+At any time, the NCP's spouse may make a claim with the IRS for the return of their portion of the intercepted return.

 How can a dispute be made regarding the interception of an IRS tax refund?

 Under Arizona statutes, the obligated party may request an administrative review with DCSS.
 Documentation must be provided to support the arrears balance dispute along with the request within the statutory timeframe.
 Written advanced notices called Pre-Offset notices are mailed to the obligated party each October and includes the procedures and timeframes on requesting an administrative review.
-A request for an administrative review form can be obtained by contacting DCSS Customer Service at 602-252-4045; or can be located on the Applications and Forms Web page.
+A request for an administrative review form can be obtained by contacting DCSS Customer Service at 602-252-4045; or is located on the Applications and Forms Web page.

 What can a spouse who made some of the money that was intercepted do to get his or her share that was taken?